klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.tokenOfOwnerByIndex(owner, index)
 ```
-Returns the token id of an indexed token that belongs to the `owner`.
+Search the `owner`'s token list for the given index, and returns the token id of a token positioned at the matched index in the list if there is a match.

 **Parameters**